department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/secondary-nav/Comparison-study/research-plan.md

 **Primary criteria (must-haves)**
 - 16 participants total, split into 4 groups of 4
 - Each group of 4 must have the following characteristics:
 	- 2 participants have VA health care / 2 participants do not
  	- 2 participants are 55+ / 2 participants under age 55
   	- 1 participant self-identifies as having a cognitive disability
   	- 1 participant uses a screenreader during the study
 	- 1 participant uses pinch magnification
+ 	- Split pretty evenly given the characteristics already listed here: 50% of participants will be testing on desktop and 50% will be testing on mobile phone.

 **Important secondary criteria**
 - At least 6 who identify as a race other than white/caucasian
 - At least 6 who identify as a gender other than male
 - At least 2 who identify as LGBTQ

 ## Timeline
-- Submit for approval: 1/12/24
+- Submit for approval: 1/16/24
 - Pilot #1: Haven't rescheduled yet, but will be during the week of 1/16-1/19
-- Kick-off: Tuesday 1/16 or Wednesday 1/17
+- Kick-off: Wednesday 1/17
 - Conduct interviews: 1/23 or 1/24 - 1/31
 - Synthesize and analysis week 2/1-2/8